SwimmingPolar/dotfiles/README.md

 - [ ] add to cron for regular update

 **sync ubuntu packages**
-- [ ] manifest apps and add as dotfiles
+- [ ] write app manifest and add dotfile
 - [ ] write script that install all packages for automation

 **vim**